sbourdelin/linux/Documentation/process/submitting-patches.rst

 for device tree binding patches, read Documentation/devicetree/bindings/submitting-patches.txt.

+Some subsystems and maintainer trees have additional information about their workflow and expectations, see :ref:`Documentation/process
+<maintainer_handbooks_main>`.

 Many of these steps describe the default behavior of the ``git`` version control system; if you use ``git`` to prepare your patches, you'll find much of the mechanical work done for you, though you'll still need to prepare